-- We have continually expanded our relationship with Calvin Klein, which initially consisted of licenses for men's and women's outerwear.
-Since August 2005, we have added licenses for women's suits, dresses, women's performance wear and women's better sportswear.
-In May 2010, we added two licenses with Calvin Klein, one for women's handbags and small leather goods and the other for luggage and, in November 2011, we added a license to operate Calvin Klein Performance retail stores in the United States and China. - Our acquisition of Andrew Marc added a strong proprietary brand of men's and women's outerwear and women's handbags to our portfolio.
+- In August 2012, we acquired Vilebrequin, a premier provider of status swimwear, resort wear and related accessories.
+We believe that Vilebrequin is a powerful brand and expect to add more company owned and franchised retail locations and increase our wholesale distribution throughout the world, as well as develop the business beyond its heritage in men's swimwear, resort wear and related accessories. - We have continually expanded our relationship with Calvin Klein.
+Initially, we had licenses for Calvin Klein men's and women's outerwear.
+Between 2005 and 2009, we added licenses for women's suits, dresses, women's performance wear and women's better sportswear.
+Since 2010, we have added licenses with Calvin Klein for women's handbags and small leather goods and for luggage, as well as to operate Calvin Klein Performance retail stores in the United States and China.
+Most recently, in April 2013, we added a license for Calvin Klein men's and women's swimwear that is effective as of December 1, 2013.

+- Our acquisition of Andrew Marc added a strong proprietary brand of men's and women's outerwear and women's handbags to our portfolio.
 We believe the Andrew Marc brand can continue to be leveraged into a variety of new categories as we seek to create a meaningful lifestyle brand.
-We expanded the Andrew Marc family of brands by creating Marc Moto, a denim lifestyle brand that complements our Andrew Marc and Marc New York brands.
-We have entered into agreements to license the Andrew Marc, Marc New York and Marc Moto brands to select third parties in certain product categories.
-We have also developed Marc New York and Andrew Marc dress lines using our own in-house capabilities.

-• Our acquisition of the Wilsons outlet business in July 2008 added a vertical retail component to our business.
-These outlet stores have provided an additional distribution network for our outerwear products.
-Leveraging the capabilities of our Wilsons outlet business, in September 2010, we formed a joint venture to own and operate footwear and accessory outlet stores under the name "Vince Camuto."
-The joint venture opened the first Vince Camuto outlet store in April 2011 and, as of January 31, 2012, 11 of these stores were in operation.
-In addition, our Wilsons team oversaw the opening and operation of our Andrew Marc outlet stores in fiscal 2012.
-As of January 31, 2012, we had 4 Andrew Marc outlet stores in operation.
+We have entered into agreements to license the Andrew Marc and Marc New York brands to select third parties in certain product categories.
+We utilize our own in-house capabilities to create our core women's and men's outerwear, women's performance wear and handbags, as well as our women's dress lines for Andrew Marc/Marc New York. - Our acquisition of the Wilsons outlet business added a vertical retail component to our business.
+These retail stores have provided an additional distribution network for our outerwear products.
+Our Wilsons team also oversaw the opening and operation of our Andrew Marc stores and our Calvin Klein Performance stores.

-Continue to grow our outerwear business.
-We have been a leader in the outerwear business for many years and believe there is growth potential for us in this category.
-Specifically, our Calvin Klein men's and women's outerwear businesses benefit from Calvin Klein's strong brand awareness and loyalty among consumers.
-Our acquisition of Andrew Marc added two well known proprietary brands in the men's and women's outerwear market, as well as licenses for men's and women's outerwear under the Levi's and Dockers brands.
-More recently, we added a license for Vince Camuto men's outerwear in May 2011 and Jessica Simpson women's outerwear in November 2011.
+Continue to grow our apparel business.
+We have been a leader in the apparel business for many years and believe we can continue to grow our apparel business.
+Specifically, our Calvin Klein men's and women's businesses benefit from Calvin Klein's strong brand awareness and loyalty among consumers.
+Our acquisition of Andrew Marc added two well-known proprietary brands in the men's and women's apparel market, as well as licenses for men's and women's outerwear under the Levi's and Dockers brands.
+More recently, we added licenses for a variety of apparel products under the Kensie and Ivanka Trump brands.

 Add new product categories.
-We have been able to leverage our expertise and experience in the outerwear business, our relationships with our licensors and our sourcing capabilities to expand our licenses to new product categories such as dresses, sportswear, women's suits and women's performance wear.
-Most recently, we expanded our licenses with Calvin Klein beyond apparel categories to include luggage, women's handbags, small leather goods and cold weather accessories.
-In addition, we added luggage to the products we sell under the Tommy Hilfiger brand.
+We have been able to leverage our expertise and experience in the apparel business, our relationships with our licensors and our sourcing capabilities to expand our licenses to new product categories such as dresses, sportswear, women's suits, women's performance wear and, most recently, men's and women's swimwear.
+We expanded our licenses with Calvin Klein beyond apparel categories to include luggage, women's handbags, small leather goods and cold weather accessories.
+In addition, we added luggage to the products we sell under the Tommy Hilfiger brand and added swimwear, resort wear and related accessories as a result of our acquisition of Vilebrequin.
 We will attempt to expand our distribution of products in these and other categories under licensed brands, our own brands and private label brands.